davidpfister/fortiche/src/assertion/README.md

 # Assertion
-'assertion' is a single-file, dependency-free, and simple micro framework for unit testing in fortran.
+`assertion.inc` is a single-file, dependency-free, and simple micro-framework for unit testing in Fortran.

 ## Getting Started
 We recommend starting from the test cases present in this repository.
-They normally are good starting material to get familiar with the library.
+They are good starting material to get familiar with the library.

 ```fortran
 #include "../include/assertion.inc"